MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 Similar to other reports, like the [Threat Protection Status report](#threat-protection-status-report), the report displays data for the past seven days by default.
 However, you can choose **Filters** to change the date range.

-in the aggregate view, once you click on the red triangle it will lands you on an insight flyout page called "Users Targeted by malware campaigns." on the flyout page, the count column represents how many times the recipient recieved malware per day.
+If you click on the red triangle in the aggregate view, you will land on an insight flyout page called "Users Targeted by malware campaigns."
+The count column on this flyout page represents how many times per day the recipient received malware.

 ## Top Malware report